12 Small Red Japanese Maple Varieties

 Ever Red Japanese Maple

-Ever Red really is a tiny maple because, at 10 years of age, it is no more than 4 feet tall and a little more than a foot wide.
+Ever Red is a tiny maple because, at 10 years of age, it is no more than 4 feet tall and a little more than a foot wide.
 Thanks to its size, it can be grown anywhere, even if space is scarce.
 It is also ideal for container growing.

-In spring this variety has a bright red color that darkens in the summer.
+In spring, this variety has a bright red color that darkens in the summer.
 A greenish tinge may appear on the leaves towards autumn, but after that, the leaves become very bright red with a slight fiery tint.

 Fireball Japanese Maple